MrDesjardins/demo_submodule_parent/readme.md

 # Version
 Each commit in the submodule is tracked with the parent.
 Because the commit version is part of the submodule system, it allows a parent to refer to a previous version.
 Hence, there is no obligation to be on the latest version of the submodule.

-For example, if there is two commits on the submodule and the parent is still on the first one.
+For example, if there are two commits on the submodule and the parent is still on the first one.
 A `git log` in the submodule folder gives:

 ```
 commit d9024dbcc10578f18abb1c29fa08f43929f80f6c (HEAD -> master, origin/master, origin/HEAD)